Alternative methods to register are by email (Joanne@CreativeMoment.im) or phone (text/ voice: 1-250-812-2501).

 There will be guided dance improvisation activities, encouraging each person to choose how they feel like moving and interacting, in the ways that work for them.
 There is no wrong move, and no prior dance experience is needed.

-There is also a text box on the event pages for noting any access needs you would like the facilitator to know about.
+If you have access needs you would like the facilitator to know about, please fill in the text box mid-way on the dance event page at least a few days in advance.
 If you have questions for the facilitator, be in touch.

 Currently, all programs are in collaboration with partner organizations that have detailed safety plans and protocols that we are following.